Simulink Design Optimization

 Simulink Design Optimization lets you estimate parameters for Simulink models that include nonlinear effects, multiple sampling rates, and fixed-point calculations.
 Models built using any blocks from Simulink and related products are supported.

 You can estimate multiple model parameters at the same time.
 The parameters can be scalars, vectors, matrices, or fields of structured variables defined in the MATLAB or Simulink model workspace.
 For each parameter, you can specify minimum and maximum values that are not to be exceeded during estimation.

 Simulink Design Optimization provides a variety of optimization algorithms that can be used for parameter estimation, including gradient descent, nonlinear least squares, simplex search, and, with Global Optimization Toolbox, pattern search.
 You can fine-tune optimization performance by adjusting optimization algorithm settings, such as convergence tolerances and number of iterations.
 You can accelerate the parameter estimation process using Simulink Design Optimization with Parallel Computing Toolbox™.

-Estimating DC Motor Parameters from Test Data
+Estimating DC Motor Parameters

 Simulink Design Optimization lets you set up and maintain multiple estimation tasks.
 For each task, you can specify the model parameters and initial conditions to estimate and the measured data to use.
 This approach lets you estimate parameters for one section of your model using one combination of data sets and independently estimate parameters for other model sections using different combinations of data sets.
 You can refine the parameter-tuning process by using parameter values from previous estimation tasks as initial values for subsequent estimations or by setting ranges for estimated parameters.